UltraEngine/Documentation/CPP/ActiveWindow.md

 # ActiveWindow

-This functions returns the focused application window, or NULL if no application window has the focus.
+This functions returns the focused application window.

 ## Syntax